JahnelGroup/sql-bro/README.md

 ==============

 TODOS
-• GET MY DB CREDS OUT OF SOURCE.
 • FIX RIDICULOUS STYLE guide
 • Work on ReadMe.
 Follow guide below; change what's needed.
 • connection dialog (since this is chrome-based, maybe use the "<dialog>" element?)
-This should create a connection on the bus. (to be added)
+This should create a connection on the bus.
 • Make the schema list an accordian, default to closed.
 • make a schema "choosable" - issue a "USE schema;" command.
 • make a *table* "choosable" - issue a "select * from table" command and show results.